Love Coupons from the Lord

 “Look what I found.
 Do you think I could redeem this tonight?”

 Body language is an amazing thing.
 Val said nothing, but her facial expression told me I might as well have been expired yogurt.
-Her lips didn't move, but I very clearly heard the following paragraph thunder between my ears:
+Her lips didn't move, but I very clearly heard her brain say:

 “Are you kidding me?
 I’m overwhelmed, sick, and on my feet all day chasing down rambunctious children, and you have the audacity to bring me a coupon?
 If there’s anybody who should be receiving a massage tonight, mister, it’s me!
 In fact, if you really loved me, you’d know when I was too busy or moody or tired!”